reincas/Lanthanide/README.md

 # Lanthanide

-This is Python 3 package to calculate the energy levels of multi-electron systems populating the 4f configuration, which means the lanthanide or rare-earth ions from Ce<sup>3+</sup> (4f<sup>1</sup>) to Yb<sup>3+</sup> (4f<sup>13</sup>).
+This is a Python 3 package to calculate the energy levels of multi-electron systems populating the 4f configuration, which means the lanthanide or rare-earth ions from Ce<sup>3+</sup> (4f<sup>1</sup>) to Yb<sup>3+</sup> (4f<sup>13</sup>).
 The calculation is based on Racahs single electron unit tensor operators as developed